rpep/fmmgen/README.md

 the compiled code.
 Compilers already offer this functionality, but only at higher levels of compiler optimisation is it turned on.

-The code writer can also output a Cython wrapper for this C code, which can be used for quick testing of the operators.
+The code writer can also output a Cython wrapper for this C or C++ code, which can be used for quick testing of the operators.